-Providing the energy to light, heat, cool, ventilate, and run an increasingly technological state government located in 1.9 million square feet of space on the Capitol Complex is a major task – and expense.
+Providing the energy to light, heat, cool, ventilate, and run an increasingly technological state government located on the Capitol Complex is a major task – and expense.
 To keep costs as low as possible, the Department of Administrative Services is continually seeking to identify and install energy-saving technologies.

 What We’re Doing